Visiting the Long Tan Cross?

 The Long Tan Cross is one of only two memorials to foreign adversaries that have been permitted by the Vietnamese Government.
 The site is not on public land and access is restricted by local authorities.
 The Local authorities have appointed the AVVRG as custodians of the site.

 From the webmaster: In August 2016, a number of Australians, some of whom live in Vietnam, undertook activities involving the Cross and the Battle of Long Tan which abused the Vietnamese sensitivities.
-For that reason, access to the site is currently denied and may not be available for ANZAC Day.
+For that reason, access to the site is currently limited and access may be uncertain from here on.

 In fact, unconfirmed reports indicate that the Long Tan Cross may be completely removed.
 If removed, this will be a trajic circumstance and flies in face of the Vietnam Government official recognition of the Memorial in 2002.

 Even at the time though, officials laid down protocols to protect remaining sensitivities regarding the presence of and visitation to the Cross.